Frank Sinatra

 Childhood and Family

-The future singer was born into a family of Italian immigrants who came to America in the early 20th century.
-His mother, Natalina Maria Vittoria (Dolly) Garaventa, hailed from the village of Lumarzo near Genoa, and his father, Antonio Martino Sinatra, was a native of the town of Lercara Friddi, nestled in the mountains of northwestern Sicily.
+The future crooner was born to Italian immigrants who'd made their way to America in the early 1900s.
+His mother, Natalina Maria Vittoria (Dolly) Garaventa, came from the small village of Lumarzo near Genoa, and his father, Antonio Martino Sinatra, was a native of the town of Lercara Friddi, tucked away in northwestern Sicily's mountains.
 Lucky Luciano, the famous Italian mobster who also moved to America in the early 1900s, was from the same area.
 Frank tried his whole life to hide this information and categorically denied any personal acquaintance with the godfather of the American mafia.
-But the fact remains, and it is confirmed by records in church books.
+The connection remains documented in church records.

 After crossing the ocean, Sinatra's parents settled in the small port town of Hoboken, New Jersey.
-At that time, Italian and Irish immigrants fought for the right to control the loading docks and often engaged in fierce battles to secure their place in the sun.
+Italian and Irish immigrants battled fiercely for control of the loading docks, fighting to carve out their piece of the American dream.
 The town was divided into two parts, each with its own gangs.

 Frank Sinatra as a child